FenryrMKIII/huberman-podcast/Recommended reads/bookshelf.md

 - Jaws : the story of a hidden epidemic

 # Neuromodulators
-- Dopamne, the molecule of more
+- Dopamine, the molecule of more

 # Emotions
 - how emotions are made
 - seven and a half facts about the brain

+# Hormones
+- Altered traits
 # Focus
 - Deep work